 1. Serge Gainsbourg’s portrait

-Jesus Bubu Negron, a Puerto Rican artist, had commissioned street cleaners for collecting used cigarette butts with the help of which he made a carpet.
+Sometimes it is good to bribe street cleaners.
+This is especially helpful if you want to make strong eco-friendly statement.
+Jesus Bubu Negron a Puerto Rico Artist took the help of the street cleaners to collect cigarette butts.
+The reason was equally interesting, innovative and beautiful; he wanted to make a carpet.
 The carpet has been made with both the white as well as the yellow portion of the cigarette.
-Its design is similar to that of woven textile rugs.
+Its design is similar to that of woven textile rugs and eco-friendly as well.

 3. Cigarette Butts Clothing

 Alexandra Guerrero, Chilean fashion designer, created something quite fashionable.
-She has recycled used cigarette butts into stylish clothing including a dress, poncho, hat, sweater and soaps.
-5000 cigarette butts have been utilized in the process.
-The durability of these clothes is similar to that of regular woollen garments.
+She recycled cigarette butts into stylish clothing including a dress, poncho, hat, sweater and soaps.
+To complete the process, she used more than 5000 cigarette buts.
+What is even more interesting is that these clothes are ecofriendly and have a similar durability of what you would find in regular woolen garments.

 This is another innovative product made of cigarette butts.
-This hand sewn pillow has been made of cigarette butts, few buttons and thread.
+To make this pillow you need cigarette buds, a few buttons and some thread.
 Maybe, it would inspire you to quit smoking and reach out to Online Vape Shop Canada for alternatives to smoking.

 5. Big Pacifier Made From Cigarette Butts